-AWS VPC Flow Logs record details about the traffic passing through your application, including requests that were allowed or denied according to your ACL (access control…
+AWS VPC Flow Logs monitor and record details about the traffic passing through your application, including requests that were allowed or denied according to your ACL…

 It turns out you spend approximately 75% of your time debugging your code, fixing production problems and trying to understand what the hell went wrong this time.
 But how can you drastically reduce this time consumer you ask?
 The typical answers such as ‘write more unit tests’, ‘do better code reviews’, ‘stick to code conventions’ or simply ‘hire better developers’ are obvious and I’m not sure I can say anything you didn’t know about them.
 What we’d like to elaborate in this post is how you can reduce these 75% in a big way with minimal effort on your side.
 The short answer is Log Analytics.
 The long answer is elaborated below.